hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 }
 ```

-This does not crash, but the results are dissapointing.
+This does not crash, but the results are disappointing.
 Our massive fixed size vector is worst than a map (which we kind of expected).
 The runtime for this is about 1000 microseconds, 300 more than our first solution.
-Unsurprisingly, almost 770 of those microseconds are in initalizing the vecors.
-If we compare the runtime not counting initalizationg, the vector solution is actually almost 400 microseconds faster!
+Unsurprisingly, almost 770 of those microseconds are in initializing the vecors.
+If we compare the runtime not counting the time it takes to creat the vectors, the vector solution is actually almost 400 microseconds faster (we also skipped initalizating the HashMaps for fairness)!

 What does this mean?
-If we had a fixed dimension for the santa traveling, and a much larger dataset, then it seems likely the array based solution would be *faster*.
-Its a reminder to always consider your problemspace, and analyze the specific data you're working with, since that will dictate what solutions work best.
+If we had a fixed dimension for the Santa traveling, and a much larger dataset, then it seems likely the array based solution would be *faster*.
+Its a reminder to always consider what your problem space actually is, and analyze the specific data you're working with, since that will dictate what solutions work best.
 Everything is a tradeoff, and when you're chasing speed (as we are), you can make other tradeoffs (like making sacrifices in memory)

 Join us next time while we try to do things in parallel.